-If you have an appreciation for genetics and how it is passed down from generation, the field of Genetics is an ideal subject to explore!
-Genetics is the study of heredity, genes, and genetic variation.
-A single DNA can say a lot about one’s health and genetics is a tool for diagnosing health diseases.
+If you have an appreciation for genetics and how traits are passed down from one generation to the next, Genetics is an ideal subject to explore.
+Genetics is the branch of biology concerned with inheritance, including genes, DNA variation, and their interactions with the environment.
+DNA can reveal information about health, and genetic testing can help screen for, diagnose, and guide treatment for some health conditions.
 There are many career prospects for graduates of Genetics or any course focused on hereditary diseases.
-Most careers are in the fields of research, medicine, forensic science, biotechnology, epidemiology, biomedical engineering, and many others.
+Careers can include research, medicine, forensic science, biotechnology, epidemiology, biomedical engineering, genetic counseling, and related fields.

-The list of some of Europe’s best genetics schools below will guide you in choosing which school is the best place to start your career.
+The list of some of Europe’s notable genetics schools below can help you choose which school may be the best place to start your career.

 Top Genetics Schools in Europe